 9. Fisherman's Wharf

-A good alternative to traditional accommodation is Airbnb.
-This site connects you with homeowners who rent out their homes/cabins/apartments to you for a fraction of what it would cost for a hotel room (which is especially neccessary in an expensive city like San Francisco).
-What we like about Airbnb is you get the chance to stay in the local or non-touristy parts of wherever you are going... and if you're new to Airbnb you can get $40 of your first night!
+A good alternative to traditional accommodation is airbnb.
+This site connects you with homeowners who rent out their rooms & apartments to you for a fraction of what it would cost for a hotel room (neccessary in an expensive city like San Francisco).
+If you're new to airbnb you can get $40 of your first night for signing up!

 Take the hassle out of travel and see the city on a guided tour!
 No need to worry about getting lost and wasting precious time.
 See below for some of the affordable city tours on offer or click the button below to see all available options.